Rev. John L. Dye (60 year alumnus)

 I have two daughters and one son, but they did not attend AWC.
 I met my first wife, Louise Elsey, at Bible college.
 I have nine grandchildren and one great grandson.

-I wish he could contribute, but it’s not possible (Shirley Dye, his loving wife).
+I wish he himself could contribute, but it’s not possible (Shirley Dye, his loving wife).